 Research has has found that:

-- People with higher levels of emotional intelligence and emotional resilience are significantly more likely to be able to adapt to new and changing situations.
+- People who have a higher level of emotional intelligence and emotional resilience are more likely to be able to adapt to new and changing circumstances.

-- Lastly, that there is a link between job performance and adaptability over the long term.
-This they think is linked to role flexibility and the ability to understand the context the job sits in.
+- Finally, they believe there is a link between job performance and long-term adaptability.
+They feel this is related to role flexibility and the capacity to comprehend the position’s environment.

 2. Go for more variety: